3 Cleveland Officers Face Administrative Disciplinary Charges In 2014 Tamir Rice Shooting

 — PBS NewsHour (@NewsHour) January 14, 2017

-KTLA explains that Loehman, who was the officer who shot Rice, is facing six charges including lying on his application to the Cleveland police department and failing to disclose that at his previous post at the Independence Police Department he had been facing discharge when he resigned.
+KTLA explains that Loehmann, who was the officer who shot Rice, is facing six charges including lying on his application to the Cleveland police department and failing to disclose that at his previous post at the Independence Police Department, he had been facing discharge when he resigned.
 Garmback is facing possible sanctions for the manner in which he drove the car up to the scene of Tamir Rice’s shooting death.
-If they are found guilty of the impending charges the men could face suspension or they could be fired.
+If they are found guilty of the impending charges, the men could face suspension or they could be fired.

-Officers Timothy Loehmann and Frank Garmback were the ones who responded to the 911 call on November 22, 2014 claiming that someone was waving “a pistol” at people outside the Cudell Recreation Center.
+Officers Timothy Loehmann and Frank Garmback were the ones who responded to the 911 call on November 22, 2014, claiming that someone was waving “a pistol” at people outside the Cudell Recreation Center.
 Loehmann, who was a trainee, pulled up the police cruiser and within seconds of arriving he shot Tamir.
 Rice had not had a real gun and had been playing with an airsoft pellet gun.
-According to the list of charges the city has on file it is alleged that Garmback, who is facing two charges, did not follow proper procedure when he brought the zone car right up to the gazebo at the recreation center.
+According to the list of charges the city has on file, it is alleged that Garmback, who is facing two charges, did not follow proper procedure when he brought the zone car right up to the gazebo at the recreation center.
 He also failed to advise the police dispatcher that he and Loehmann had arrived at the Cudell Recreation Center.

 Officer William Cunningham II was identified by the city as a member of the Cleveland police department who had been off duty and working a second job as security at the recreation center without permission at the time of the boy’s shooting death.
 Cunningham would later lie on a report he submitted during the investigation into the deadly force case.

 At news of the charges against the officers, Tamir’s mother Samaria Rice said that she and the other members of the family want to see the men fired.
-She told the media that, “They don’t need to be police officers terrorizing the city.”
+She told the media that “They don’t need to be police officers terrorizing the city.”
 The announcement of the news was also highly criticized on social media and by many Black Lives Matter activists.
 Samaria Rice has also indicated that she is very upset over the findings of the internal investigation.

 JUST IN: Administrative charges against #TamirRice officers coming.
 When you want something to get zero attn you do it @ 5:30p on a Friday. pic.twitter.com/tMmTYy6JLx